The foundations of spectral computations via the Solvability Complexity Index hierarchy: Mathematical Preliminaries

 \begin{remark}[Classifications in this paper] For the problems considered in this paper, the SCI classifications do not change if we consider arithmetic towers with $\Delta_1$-information.
-This is easy to see through Church's thesis and analysis of the stability of our algorithms.
-For example, we have been careful to restrict all relevant operations to $\mathbb{Q}$ rather than $\mathbb{R}$ and errors incurred from $\Delta_1$-information can be removed in the first limit.
-Explicitly, for the algorithms based on \texttt{DistSpec} (see Appendix \ref{append_pseudo}) it is possible to carry out an error analysis.
-We can also bound numerical errors (e.g. using interval arithmetic) and incorporate this uncertainty for the estimation of $\left\|R(z,A)\right\|^{-1}$ and still gain the same classification of our problems.
+This is easy to see through Church's thesis and an analysis of the stability of our algorithms.
+For example, when the input is rational we have been careful to restrict all relevant operations to $\mathbb{Q}$ rather than $\mathbb{R}$, and errors incurred from $\Delta_1$-information can be removed in the first limit.
+Explicitly, for the algorithms based on \texttt{DistSpec} (see Appendix \ref{append_pseudo}), it is possible to carry out an error analysis.
+We can also bound numerical errors (e.g., using interval arithmetic - see \S \ref{num_test}) and incorporate this uncertainty for the estimation of $\left\|R(z,A)\right\|^{-1}$ to gain the same classification of our problems.
 Similarly, for other algorithms based on similar functions.
-In other words, it does not matter which model of computation one uses for a definition of `algorithm', from a classification point of view they are equivalent for these spectral problems.
+In other words, for the results of this paper, it does not matter which model of computation one uses for a definition of `algorithm'.
+From a classification point of view, they are equivalent for these spectral problems.
 This leads to rigorous $\Sigma_k^\alpha$ or $\Pi_k^\alpha$ type error control suitable for verifiable numerics.
 In particular, for $\Sigma_1^{\alpha}$ or $\Pi_1^{\alpha}$ towers of algorithms, this could be useful for computer-assisted proofs. \end{remark}